Traffic management and corridor access

 Layout diagrams are available to download from the CoPTTM website.
 Southland District Council does not accept hand-drawn or redrawn diagrams.

-Traffic Management Plans with road closures will need to be submitted at least 52 days prior to works as it needs to be advertised.
-A Corridor Access Request application form [PDF, 250 KB] needs to be submitted with the Traffic Management Plan and affected persons must be notified.
-The forms can be sent to firstname.lastname@example.org
+Traffic management plans with road closures will need to be submitted at least 52 days prior to works as it needs to be advertised.
+A Corridor Access Request application form needs to be submitted with the Traffic Management Plan and affected persons must be notified.
+The forms can be sent to email@example.com

 For co-ordination purposes and to meet CoPTTM requirements, Traffic Management Plans must be submitted at least five days prior to work starting.
 If a road closure is involved, then it must be submitted at least 52 days prior so it can be advertised.